Sleeping Beauty: Perrault's narrative

 Perrault's narrative is written in two parts, which some folklorists believe were originally separate tales, as they were in the Brothers Grimm's version, and were later joined by Giambattista Basile and once more by Perrault.
 According to folklore editors Martin Hallett and Barbara Karasek, Perrault's tale is a much more subtle and pared down version than Basile's story in terms of the more immoral details.
 An example of this is depicted in Perrault's tale by the prince's choice to instigate no physical interaction with the sleeping princess when he discovers her.

-At the christening of a king and queen's long-wished-for child, seven good fairies are invited to be the infant Princess's godmothers and give her gifts.
-The seven fairies attend the banquet at the palace and each is given a golden box containing golden utensils adorned with diamonds and rubies.
-Soon after, an old fairy enters the palace, overlooked because she has not left her tower in fifty years and everyone believed her to be cursed or dead.
-Nevertheless, the eighth fairy is seated and given a box of ordinary utensils.
-When she hears the eighth fairy muttering some threats, the seventh, fearing that the uninvited guest will harm the Princess, hides herself behind some curtains, so she can be the last to give a gift.
+At the christening of the king and queen's long-awaited child, seven good fairies are invited to be the baby princess's godmothers and bless her.
+At the palace banquet, each fairy receives a golden box of bejeweled utensils.
+Then, an old fairy arrives, forgotten because she has not left her tower in fifty years and was thought to be dead.
+Nevertheless, she is given a seat and a box of plain utensils.
+When the seventh fairy hears her muttering threats, she hides behind the curtains, determined to give her gift last in case the uninvited guest tries to harm the princess.

-Six of the invited fairies offer their gifts of unrivaled beauty, wit, grace, dance, song, and all musical talents to the infant Princess.
-The eighth fairy, who is very angry about not being invited, curses the infant Princess so that she will one day prick her finger on a spindle of a spinning wheel and die.
-The seventh fairy then offers her gift: an attempt to reverse the evil fairy's curse, but she can only do so partially.
-Instead of dying, the Princess will fall into a deep sleep for 100 years and be awakened by a king's son ("elle tombera seulement dans un profond sommeil qui durera cent ans, au bout desquels le fils d’un Roi viendra la réveiller").